caseydailey/djangazon/README.md

 python manage.py runserver
 ```

-Wanna be a superUser of the future.
+Wanna be a SuperUser of the future.
 Try this:

 ```
 python manage.py createsuperuser: